duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-dotNet.md

 Image?
 LoadImage(Url imageUrl)
 ```

-This tells the method-caller explicit that null can be returned, and we can implicit infer, that some cases don't return a image.
+This tells the method-caller explicit that `null` can be returned, and we can implicit infer, that some cases don't return a image.
 I think that’s nice!
-But be careful if you are looking for a solution that fits __reference types__.
-You will find some advice, to not be that meticulous and just return a null for reference types too.
+But be careful if you are looking for a solution that fits __reference types__: You will find some advice, to not be that meticulous and just return `null` for reference types too.

 > In C# you can just return `null`
 > __StackOverflow at its best.__

-__No one will ever check your LoadImage-Method for returning null.__ (Yes, I think that’s even less likely, then checking for an exception.)
+__No one will ever check your LoadImage-Method for returning `null`.__ (Yes, I think that’s even less likely, then checking for an exception.)
 And that’s probably the reason why the whole thing you are working on, will crash one day.
 And you don’t want to be the one who is responsible for a crashing software.

-Except in the case of Nullables as mentioned above, I don’t know any good reason to explicit return null anywhere, and I think I’m in good company.
+Except in the case of Nullables as mentioned above, I don’t know any good reason to explicit return `null` anywhere, and I think I’m in good company.
 It even gets worse If you stay with this pattern in other languages.
 In this case, I promise, you’ll someday wake up with something like this:

 > Cannot read property `'undefined'` of undefined
 > __JavaScript at its best.__